Blepharoplasty, Upper & Lower Eyelids

 A common proverb says “the eyes are the mirror of the soul.”
 Your eyes are one of the most communicative features; they truly do say a lot about you.
 The delicate tissue around the eyes can be heavily impacted by the aging process.
 Over time, loose or excess skin may develop above the upper eyelids, making them appear heavy or hooded, and underneath the lower eyelids, dark or puffy bags may emerge.
 Both conditions are caused in part by gravity, loss of skin elasticity, and shifting or settling fat deposits — and both produce in an overall visage of fatigue or stress.

 Blepharoplasty, or eyelid surgery, lifts and rejuvenates the aging eye tissue, removing the sags and bags to restore a naturally youthful look.
-Award-winning Atlanta area surgeon Dr. Burke Robinson has performed over a thousand eyelid surgeries in his career always using the most effective techniques to maximize results.
+Award-winning, Top Atlanta Eyelid Surgeon Dr. Burke Robinson has performed over a thousand eyelid surgeries in his career always using the most effective techniques to maximize results.

 About Eyelid Surgery